-- The MJO and Kelvin waves modulate TC activity around the globe. - El Niño/La Niña conditions are probably the most important factor in a seasonal forecast. - Tropical Atlantic Ocean water temperatures and multidecadal cycles are also very important. - There are also year-to-year differences in vertical wind shear, sea-level pressures, and global circulation changes during the early part of the season that may give clues to how the rest of the season may turn out. - Less active 2019 ahead?
+- The MJO and Kelvin waves modulate TC activity around the globe (Epac more than Atlantic) - El Niño/La Niña conditions are probably the most important factor in a seasonal forecast. - Tropical Atlantic Ocean water temperatures and multidecadal cycles are also very important. - There are also year-to-year differences in vertical wind shear, sea-level pressures, and global circulation changes during the early part of the season that may give clues to how the rest of the season may turn out. - 2023 hardest kind of forecast possible ENSO onset year - seems like average/below activity for now.